scrapinghub/andi/README.rst

         @route("/products")
         def productspage(self, request: Request):
-            # return the composed page
+            ... # return the composed page

         @route("/sales")
         def salespage(self, request: Request):
-            # return the composed page
+            ... # return the composed page

-The former case is composed of two endpoints, one for serving a page with a summary of sales, and a second one to serve the products.
+The former case is composed of two endpoints, one for serving a page with a summary of sales, and a second one to serve the products list.

 Connection to the database can be required to sever these pages.
 This logic could be encapsulated